zhen-xiao-zhang/zhen-xiao-zhang.github.io/_pages/about.md

 # 🔥 News
+- *2026.03*: I joined the School of Electronic Information at Central South University as a tenure-track assistant professor!

+- *2026.01*: I am invited to serve as TPC member for Communication and Information System Security at IEEE GLOBECOM 2026.

+- *2025.12*: I defended my Ph.D. dissertation!

 - *2025.09*: Our paper "Online Client Scheduling and Resource Allocation for Efficient Federated Edge Learning" was accepted by IEEE Transactions on Vehicular Technology (TVT 2025).

 - *2025.07*: Our paper "Heterogeneity-Aware Resource Allocation and Topology Design for Hierarchical Federated Edge Learning" was accepted by IEEE Internet of Things Journal (IoT-J 2025).